Experienced Glassblower/Instructor in Duluth, MN

 - Reports to Lead Gaffer/Studio Manager

-- Wage is dependent upon ability and experience.
-Minimum starting wage is $14/hr with opportunity for growth at performance reviews
+- Wage depends on ability and experience.
+Minimum starting wage is $15/hour with opportunity for growth at periodic performance reviews.
+Once you are fully trained in teaching classes you will earn additional compensation.

 - Up to 4% 401k match after 1 year

-- 5 days of accumulated Paid Time Off
+- One week of accumulated Paid Time Off

 - 5 hours/week of personal blow time (to be used primarily outside of business hours) OR free monthly flamework studio rent.